 If you are wondering what to do in Puerto Vallarta that is interesting and free, the free walking tours are a great idea to start.

-Here you can get the real feeling of the city, its history, and what makes it so charming.
+Here you can get the real feeling of downtown Puerto Vallarta, its history, and what makes it so charming.
 At the time I am writing this post the schedule is every Thursday and Wednesday at 9 am or at 12 am and every Saturday at 9.
 The tours in the mornings are different from the ones in the afternoon.
 Departure time in the municipal office in front of the PUERTO VALLARTA colored sign on the Malecon.
-You can confirm your schedule at the Puerto Vallarta Tourist office in Calle Hidalgo, closed to the Church of Guadalupe.
+You can confirm your schedule at the Puerto Vallarta Tourist office in Calle Hidalgo, closed to the Church of Our Lady of Guadalupe.

-Yelapa is the most famous beaches among the ones close to Boca de Tomatlan.
+Yelapa is the most famous beach among the ones close to Boca de Tomatlan.
 I didn’t like it though and in this post, I will tell you why.
+There are water taxis that take you there either from Boca the Tomatlan or from Puerto Vallarta directly.

 Differently from Yelapa, Quimixto is a nice beach where you can relax and have a delicious meal after an energizing walk up to a waterfall.